daylinmorgan/task.mk/README.md

 Another interesting project I've evaluated for these purposes is [`go-task/task`](https://github.com/go-task/task).
 `Task` has many of the features of `GNU Make` and some novel features of it's own.
 But like `just` it's a tool people don't usually already have and it's configured using a `yaml` file.
-`Yaml` files can be finicky to work with and and it uses a golang based shell runtime not your native shell, which might lead to unexpected behavior.
+`Yaml` files can be finicky to work with and and it uses a golang based shell runtime, not your native shell, which might lead to unexpected behavior.

 ## Simpler Alternative

 But I just want a basic help output, surely I don't need python for this... you would be right.
-`Task.mk` replaces my old `make help` recipe boilerplate which may better serve you.
+`Task.mk` replaces my old `make help` recipe boilerplate which may better serve you (so long as you have `sed`/`awk`).

 ```make